Every week there will be a very short quiz on the texts and lectures, which you must pass.

 So please ensure:

-- You arrive to class on time, or ideally even a few minutes early, ready to take the quiz.
+- You arrive to class on time, or ideally a few minutes early, ready to take the quiz.

 - You have paper and pen ready, to write and hand in your quiz answers.